conversion pixel

 • IV Therapy Certification allows you to administer medication intravenously.

 • Wound Care Certification is a standard recommendation for LPNs working in hospital settings.
-It allows them to clean and treat diverse wounds.
+It allows them to clean and treat a wide range of wounds.

-Registered Nurses have an even wider pool of certifications based on their ambitions, interests, and career goals.
+Registered Nurses have a broader range of certifications based on their ambitions, interests, and career goals.
 These include:

 • Nurse Executive Certification – an essential addition to the resume of any RN hoping to pursue managerial positions